fawda123/SWMPr/README.md

 aggregate(swmpr_in, FUN = fun_in, 'quarters', params = c('do_mgl'))
 ```

 Time series can be smoothed to better characterize a signal independent of noise.
 Although there are many approaches to smoothing, a moving window average is intuitive and commonly used.
 The `smoother` function can be used to smooth parameters in a swmpr object using a specified window size.
 This method is a simple wrapper to `filter`.
 The `window` argument specifies the number of observations included in the moving average.
 The `sides` argument specifies how the average is calculated for each observation (see the documentation for `filter`).
-A value of 1 will filter observations within the window that are previous to the current observation, whereas a value of 2 will filter all observations withing the window centered at zero lag from the current observation.
+A value of 1 will filter observations within the window that are previous to the current observation, whereas a value of 2 will filter all observations within the window centered at zero lag from the current observation.
 As before, the `params` argument specifies which parameters to smooth.

 ```r